Malaviya24/Motor-Repairshop/DEPLOYMENT.md

-# 🚀 Motor Repair Shop - Production Deployment Guide
+# 🚀 Motor Rewinding Shop - Production Deployment Guide

-This guide will help you deploy the Motor Repair Shop application to production for your customers.
+This guide will help you deploy the Motor Rewinding Shop application to production for your customers.

 ## 📋 Prerequisites